moveit/moveit2_tutorials/index.rst

 Integration with a New Robot
 ----------------------------
-Before attempting to integrate a new robot with MoveIt, check whether your robot has already been setup (see the `list of robots running MoveIt <http://moveit.ros.org/robots/>`_).
+Before attempting to integrate a new robot with MoveIt 2, check whether your robot has already been setup (see the `list of robots running MoveIt <http://moveit.ros.org/robots/>`_).
 Otherwise, follow the tutorials in this section to integrate your robot with MoveIt (and share your results on the MoveIt mailing list)

 .. toctree::
    :maxdepth: 1

    doc/urdf_srdf/urdf_srdf_tutorial

+**Note:** The list of the robots above are for MoveIt, a list is on the works for MoveIt 2.

 Miscellaneous
 ----------------------------